Code-Institute-Submissions/quiz-app/README.md

 - The quiz game was then running on Github Pages.

 ### Closing Notes
+Overall I found this project much more challenging than the first milestone.
+It was my first experience with object oriented programming, which I found quite hard to wrap my head around.
+For this reason, the project ended up taking a bit longer than I had originally planned.
+Often it seemed that when I fixed one bug, I would cause two more!
+However, towards the end the penny started to drop a bit more and I found that the concepts became much clearer.
+I am quite a practical learner, so despite the frustration at times, I found this project to be really helpful in terms of introducing me to object oriented programming.

 ### Credits
 The Youtube series from James Quick <a href="https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx">Build a Quiz App</a> provided some inspiration in the planning phase of the project.